-With the launch of the Finnet in October 2012, the STRs are processed using its FINcore system.
+FIU-IND disseminates STRs which are considered relevant for investigation by law enforcement/intelligence agencies based on the nature of suspicion, predicate offence involved and other relevant information linked with the STR.
+With the launch of the 'FINnet' in October 2012, the STRs are processed using the 'FINcore' module of the solution.
 A case is formed around an STR linking all relevant information/ reports available in the data base.
-Based on the grounds of suspicion and the information linked with the STR, FIU-IND decides the intelligence/ law enforcement agencies to which the case should be disseminated along with the levels of priority and feedback for each case disseminated.
+Based on the grounds of suspicion and the information linked with the STR, FIU-IND decides the intelligence/ law enforcement agencies to which the case should be disseminated along with the levels of priority for feedback for each case disseminated.